peetklecha/oodux/README.md

 const { id } = this.getState().user
 ```

-#### Cletus.from(obj)
+#### Oodux.from(obj)

 Creates a new state object by calling the invoking class's constructor, then copies the values of any keys shared by the state object and `obj` onto the state object.
 Note that if `obj` has keys which do not exist on the state object, they will not be copied onto the new state object.
-Equivalent to calling `new Cletus().update(obj)`.
+Equivalent to calling `new Oodux().update(obj)`.

 ```js
 loadNewUser(dataFromAxios){